FlaAI/hugo/content/_index.md

   #   design:
   #     columns: '2'

+  - block: markdown
+    id:
+    content:
+      title:
+      subtitle: ''
-"All human wisdom is contained in these two words ― Wait and Hope." ― Alexandre Dumas
+      text: '"All human wisdom is contained in these two words: Wait and Hope." ― Alexandre Dumas'
+    design:
+      # See Page Builder docs for all section customization options.
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '2'

   - block: collection
     id: publications
     content: